rizface/rizface/README.md

 - 👋 Hi, I’m @rizface
 - 👀 I’m interested in Golang and Backend Development
 - 🌱 I’m currently learning RESTful API, Golang, Design Pattern,Docker, Redis
-- 📫 How to reach me m.al@students.polibatam.ac.id
+- 📫 How to reach me alfarizzi2711@gmail.com

 <!---
 rizface/rizface is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.